andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ```

 ### Modulith Artifacts (Phase 2)

+**When does the move to a modular architecture make sense?**

+Modular architectures are NOT an obvious next step, but a conscious decision to combat increasing entropy.
+It makes sense when:

+* **The team is growing:** With around 4-5 developers, natural areas of responsibility begin to emerge.
+Modules allow these boundaries to be defined in the code, so developers are less likely to "poach" on each other's code.
+* **Cognitive overload:** If a developer has to understand half the system to make a small change to the payment system, encapsulation has failed.
+The modular architecture restores the mental map.
+* **Exploding test times:** If the entire test suite runs for every minor change and takes more than 5-10 minutes, modularization helps create test slices that can be validated independently.
+* **Preparing for microservices:** A modular architecture is the best insurance against the "distributed monolith."
+Only when the functional interfaces within the modular architecture are stable is the physical transition to microservices safe.

 ```
 carrental-service      ← service is something deployable or an artifact ├── carrental          ← Core module (all common or shared intefaces/classes)